readium/annotations/README.md

 A FragmentSelector (https://www.w3.org/TR/annotation-model/#fragment-selector) MUST conform to a specific type; the fragment type is indicated by the conformsTo property and the value property gives the fragment value.

+In EPUB CFI fragment selectors, both the left-hand part (resource location in the publication) and the right-hand part (location of the annotation in the resource) are present.

+PDF fragment selectors MUST conform to the [RFC 8118](https://www.rfc-editor.org/rfc/rfc8118).

+Note: the RFC 8118 obsolates the [RFC 3778](https://www.rfc-editor.org/rfc/rfc3778) initially defined by the W3C Annotatopn Model.

 Sample 4: A couple of FragmentSelectors in an EPUB; the first selector is an idref, the second is an EPUB CFI:

 ```json